dji-sdk/Mobile-SDK-Tutorial/FPVDemo_Android/en/FPVDemo/Part2/FPVDemo_Part2_en.md

 ## How to create a simpel FPV app: Part 2/2

-In part 1, we have implemented the basic FPV view and can see the live video stream from the drone's camera.
-In this tutorial, we are using Inspire 1 for demo, you will learn how to add photo taking, video recording features in the app, let's get started!
+In part 1, we have implemented the basic FPV view and can see the live video stream from the the aicraft's camera.
+In this tutorial, we are using Inspire 1 for demo, you will learn how to implement features such as taking photos and video recoding in this app.

 ### 1. Implement the capture function

-A **private void captureAction()** function is implemented for taking photos.
-When a user presses the button "Capture", the function will be called and a photo will be taken.
+A **private void captureAction()** function is implemented to taking photos.
+Whenever the  "Capture" button is pressed, the function will be called and a photo will be taken.
 The codes are as follows,
 ~~~java
 	 // function for taking photo
     private void captureAction(){